TobiasMue91/tobiasmue91.github.io/README.md

 ~99.3% of the code has been written and improved by ChatGPT. https://chat.openai.com/ (0.7% were debugging and minor styling tweaks done by me)

-Some games contain graphics (mostly background images).
-Those have been generated with the help of MidJourney.
+Some games contain assets (mainly background images).
+The images have been generated with the help of MidJourney and some sounds have been taken from pixabay.

 No cookies, tracking or server-sided data saving is done in this project.
 All tools are client-sided, limited to JS, CSS and HTML and therefore somewhat safe to use.